Der Judenstaat

 It is considered one of the most important texts of modern Zionism.
 As expressed in this book, Herzl envisioned the founding of a future independent Jewish state during the 20th century.
 He argued that the best way to avoid antisemitism in Europe was to create this independent Jewish state.
-The book encouraged Jews to purchase land in Palestine, although the possibility of a Jewish state in Argentina is also considered.
+The book encouraged Jews to purchase land in Palestine, the historic homeland of the Jews, although the possibility of a Jewish state in Argentina is also considered as in that country's constitution Article 25 said that: the immigration of Europeans will be welcomed.

 Herzl popularized the term "Zionism", which was coined by Nathan Birnbaum.
-The nationalist movement culminated in the birth of the State of Israel in 1948, but Zionism continues to be connected with political support of Israel.
+The nationalist movement culminated in the creation of the State of Israel in 1948, but Zionism continues to be connected with political support of Israel.

 Summary

-After centuries of various restrictions, hostilities and frequent pogroms, the Jews of Europe have been reduced to living in ghettos.
-The higher class is forced to deal with angry mobs and so experiences a great deal of discomfort; the lower class lives in despair.
-Middle-class professionals are distrusted, and the statement "don't buy from Jews" causes much anxiety among Jewish people.
-It is reasonable to assume that the Jews will not be left in peace.
-Neither a change in the feelings of non-Jews nor a movement to merge into the surrounds of Europe offers much hope to the Jewish people:
+The book argues that after centuries of various restrictions, hostilities and frequent pogroms, the Jews of Europe had been reduced to living in ghettos.
+The higher class was forced to deal with angry mobs and so experienced a great deal of discomfort; the lower class lived in despair.
+Middle-class professionals were distrusted, and the statement "don't buy from Jews" caused much anxiety among Jewish people.
+It was reasonable to assume that the Jews would not be left in peace.
+Neither a change in the feelings of non-Jews nor a movement to merge into the surrounds of Europe offered much hope to the Jewish people:

 "The Jewish question persists wherever Jews live in appreciable numbers.
 Wherever it does not exist, it is brought in together with Jewish immigrants.
 We are naturally drawn into those places where we are not persecuted, and our appearance there gives rise to persecution.
 This is the case, and will inevitably be so, everywhere, even in highly civilised countries—see, for instance, France—so long as the Jewish question is not solved on the political level."